kirankumarnc/30DaysOfPython/README.md

-# 🚀 30 Days of Python Challenge
+# 🚀 30 Days of Python Learning

 Welcome to my **#30DaysOfPython** learning journey!
 For the next 30 days, I'll be learning and practicing Python daily — from the basics to intermediate topics — and sharing my progress here and on [LinkedIn](https://www.linkedin.com/in/kirankumarnc/)